jbkunst/r-posts/025-stackoverflow/readme.md

 Stackoverflow is the biggest site of Q&A that means have a lot of data and fortunately we can get it.

-Aps! (original) thoughts come to my mind and it come in verse form (not in a haiku form):
+*Original* thoughts come to my mind and it come in verse form (not in a haiku way):

 > When you're down and troubled <br/>
 > And you need a **coding** hand <br/>